0x-UG/calculator/readme.md

 #Calculator Project from TOP

-This is a functional mini calculator that can perform basic computer arthemetic problems such as addition, subtraction, multiplication and division.
+This is a functional mini calculator that can perform basic computer arithmetic problems such as addition, subtraction, multiplication and division.
 The project was built using
 - HTML
 - CSS